The 9 Best Things to Do in Red Rock Canyon State Park, California

 Map: Top Things to See and Do in Red Rock Canyon State Park

-The Best Time to Spend a Day in Red Rock Canyon State Park, California
+The Best Time to Visit Red Rock Canyon State Park, California

 Southern California is known for its excruciating heat and dry deserts.
 Red Rock Canyon can be uncomfortably hot in summer.
 In winter, the opposites – cold and rain – may force you to cut your day trip short.
 But spring with its blooming deserts and fall with warm but still comfortable temperatures allow you to enjoy the wonders of Red Rock Canyon to the fullest.